sarmadiali98/ReLico/verifier-benchmarks/README.md

 The comparison is therefore centered on:

-- what properties can be checked successfully
+- what properties can be checked successfully,
 - the time and resource cost of verification.

 ## Directory structure